 We realize navigating the hundreds of Expanded Universe (EU) titles can seem daunting.
 That’s why it’s our job to scavenge the galaxy and find the best stories just for you.

-To help you on your reading journey, we’ve selected Five Foundational Books that every Star Wars fan should read first.
+To help you on your reading journey, we’ve selected Six Essential Books that every Star Wars fan should read first.
 These novels give readers an excellent idea of what the EU has to offer, spanning picks from both Canon and Legends timelines as well as important eras in publication history.
 Each book represents an exceptional read while also serving as a fantastic entry point for new readers.

 Before we get to the list, however, let’s talk a bit about what the Expanded Universe is and go over the difference between Canon and Legends timelines.

 While it’s hard to imagine now, there was a time when Star Wars existed only as a single film.
 George Lucas himself wasn’t even sure the movie would be successful before its release, so he commissioned Alan Dean Foster to pen a follow-up novel called Splinter of the Mind’s Eye as the basis for a low budget sequel in the event that the original flopped.

 Of course, Star Wars released to critical and commercial success, launching arguably the single biggest pop culture franchise in history.
 Still, Foster’s novel ushered in what would become known as the Expanded Universe: the collection of books, comics, games, and other media comprising Star Wars stories outside the original films.
 Soon after, the EU exploded with content, creating a living, breathing galaxy for fans to explore.

 When Disney acquired Lucasfilm in 2012, they made the decision to clean up the Star Wars timeline and more clearly define what content aligned with the films.
 Thus, they established the Canon timeline, the stories that officially happen in the same continuity as the films.